-Tuble 3.30 To.
-Intri Summary NFIP Topic Comments Flood Vulnerability Summary Describe areas prone to flooding in your jurisdiction.
-Do you maintain a list of properties that have been damaged by flooding?
+NFIP Topic Comments Flood Vulnerability Summary Describe areas prone to flooding in your jurisdiction.Do you maintain a list of properties that have been damaged by flooding?
+Flooding is mainly limited to the Special Flood Hazard Area.
 Do you maintain a list of property owners interested in flood mitigation?
-How many homeowners and/or business owners are interpretable mitigation (algorithm and approximation)? interested in mitigation (elevation or acquisition)?
-Are any RiskMAP projects currently underway in your jurisdiction?
-If so, state what projects are underway.
-How do you make Substantial Damage determinations?
+How many homeowners and/or business owners are interested in mitigation (elevation or acquisition)?
+No Are any RiskMAP projects currently underway in your jurisdiction?If so, state what projects are underway.
+No How do you make Substantial Damage determinations?
 How many were declared for recent flood events in your jurisdiction?
+Updated procedures are needed.
 How many properties have been mitigated (elevation or acquisition) in your jurisdiction?
 If there are mitigated properties, how were the projects funded?
+Unknown

-Do your flood hazard maps adequately address the flood risk within your jurisdiction?
+NFIP Topic Comments Do your flood hazard maps adequately address the flood risk within your jurisdiction?
 If not, state why.
-NFIP Compliance What local department is responsible for floodplain management?
-Construction Department (Construction Official)

-NFIP Topic Comments Are any certified floodplain managers on staff in your jurisdiction?
-Do you have access to resources to determine possible future flooding conditions from climate change?
-Does your floodplain management staff need any assistance or training to support its floodplain management program? • If so, what type of assistance/training is needed?
-Provide an explanation of NFIP administration services you provide (e.g., permit review, GIS, education/outreach, inspections, engineering capability) How do you determine if proposed development on an existing structure would qualify as a substantial improvement?
-What are the barriers to running an effective NFIP program in the community, if any?
-Does your jurisdiction have any outstanding NFIP compliance violations that need to be addressed? • If so, state the violations.
-When was the most recent Community Assistance Visit (CAV) or Community Assistance Contact (CAC)?
+Yes NFIP Compliance What local department is responsible for floodplain management?
+Construction Department (Construction Official) Are any certified floodplain managers on staff in your jurisdiction?
+Unknown Do you have access to resources to determine possible future flooding conditions from climate change?
+Yes Does your floodplain management staff need any assistance or training to support its floodplain management program?
+If so, what type of assistance/training is needed?
+Unknown Provide an explanation of NFIP administration services you provide (e.g., permit review, GIS, education/outreach, inspections, engineering capability) Permit review How do you determine if proposed development on an existing structure would qualify as a substantial improvement?
+NFIP requirements What are the barriers to running an effective NFIP program in the community, if any?
+No Does your jurisdiction have any outstanding NFIP compliance violations that need to be addressed?
+If so, state the violations.
+None known When was the most recent Community Assistance Visit (CAV) or Community Assistance Contact (CAC)?
 Not applicable.
 What is the local law number or municipal code of your flood damage prevention ordinance?
-Chapter 8 Have you adopted NJDEP's Model Code Coordinated Ordinance?
-No No What is the date that your flood damage prevention ordinance was last amended?
-July 2017 Does your floodplain management program meet or exceed minimum requirements? • If exceeds, in what ways?
-Are there other local ordinances, plans or programs (e.g., site plan review) that support floodplain management and meeting the NFIP requirements?
+Chapter 8 Have you adopted NJDEP's Model Code Coordinated No Ordinance?What is the date that your flood damage prevention ordinance was last amended?
+July 2017 Does your floodplain management program meet or exceed minimum requirements?If exceeds, in what ways?
+Meet Are there other local ordinances, plans or programs (e.g., site plan review) that support floodplain management and meeting the NFIP requirements?
 For instance, does the planning board or zoning board consider efforts to reduce flood risk when reviewing variances such as height restrictions?
 The Land Development Board considers efforts to reduce flood risk when reviewing variances such as height restrictions.
 The Township has subdivision and site plan ordinances.
 Does your community plan to join the CRS program or is your community interested in improving your CRS classification?
+No